15 common decorating mistakes and how to fix them!

 CONCLUSION:

-With a thoughtful approach, and avoiding these common interior design mistakes, your home will become a reflection of your unique style and personality.
+With a thoughtful approach and by avoiding these common interior design mistakes, your home will become a reflection of your unique style and personality.
 Happy decorating!

 Related Posts…